 Following the results of the assessment conducted by the awarding Committee, the Ministry of the Environment put APNV in 2017 in charge of the management of the park for a period of 10 years, according to management Contract no. 3370/GLG/April 7, 2017.
 For the park's management, APNV wishes to work in partnership with the Bucharest Municipality's Mayor's Office and with a series of other institutions with experience in nature preservation, research, environment protection, ecological reconstruction, such as: the Faculties of Biology, Geography and Geology of the Bucharest University, the ”Ion Mincu” faculty of Architecture and Urbanism, the ”Nicolae Manoleli” Study Center for Ecosystem Services, the Bucharest ”Dimitrie Brîndză” Botanical Garden, the ”Grigore Antipa” Museum of Natural Sciences, the Kogayon Association, WWF România, the Romanian Ornithological Society, the Aquaterra Association, BikeXpert.

 For the project of establishing the first urban nature park in Romania, APNV was awarded first prize at the Civil Society Gala in 2017.

-Also, in 2017, APNV was honored to receive visits from important personalities, such as: His Excellency Price Charles, Tim Flannery, the ambassador of the USA, the ambassador of the UK.
+Also, in 2017, APNV was honored to receive visits from important personalities, such as: HRH The Prince of Wales, Tim Flannery, the ambassador of the USA, the ambassador of the UK.

 In the future, we wish to promote and to preserve the largest green area of Bucharest, to promote environment education, while at the same time offering opportunities of recreation in a wild area in the center of the capital city.
 We also wish for the partnerships initiated with relevant institution in Norway and the USA to materialize, so that the scientific research of the area and the consolidation of the exchanges of experience in the protected area management may continue.